Alabama lawmakers refuse to create 2nd majority-Black congressional district

-MONTGOMERY, Ala. — (AP) — Alabama lawmakers on Friday refused to create a second majority-Black congressional district, a move that could defy a recent order from the U.S. Supreme Court to give minority voters a greater voice in elections and trigger a renewed battle over the state’s political map.
+MONTGOMERY, Ala. — (AP) — Alabama on Friday refused to create a second majority-Black congressional district, a move that could defy a recent order from the U.S. Supreme Court to give minority voters a greater voice and trigger a renewed battle over the state’s political map.

-The legislation now goes to Alabama Gov. Kay Ivey, who is expected to sign it.

 Lawmakers in the Republican-dominated House and Senate instead passed a plan that would increase the percentage of Black voters from about 31% to 40% in the state's 2nd District.
-A conference committee proposed the map as a compromise between plans that had percentages of 42% and 38%, respectively for the southeast Alabama district.
+The map was proposed as a compromise between plans that had percentages of 42% and 38%, respectively, for the southeast Alabama district.
+GOP Gov. Kay Ivey quickly signed it.

+State lawmakers faced a deadline to adopt new district lines after the Supreme Court in June upheld a three-judge panel's finding that the current state map — with one majority-Black district out of seven in a state that is 27% Black — likely violates the federal Voting Rights Act.

+Voting rights advocates and Black lawmakers said the plan invoked the state’s Jim Crow history of treating Black voters unfairly.

+Former U.S. Attorney General Eric Holder, chairman of the National Democratic Redistricting Committee, said the map, “and the Republican politicians who supported it, would make George Wallace proud,” referring to the segregationist former Alabama governor.

+“It arrogantly defies a very conservative United States Supreme Court decision ... from just weeks ago,” Holder said in a statement.

-Republicans argued that the proposal complies with a court order to create a district where Black voters could influence the outcome of congressional elections.
-But Black lawmakers said the new map invoked the state’s Jim Crow history of treating Black voters unfairly and flouted a directive from a three-judge panel to create a second majority-Black district or “something quite close to it” so that Black voters “have an opportunity to elect a representative of their choice.”
+Republicans argued that their proposal complies with the directive to create a second district where Black voters could influence the outcome of congressional elections.
+Opponents said it flouted a directive from the panel to create a second majority-Black district or “something quite close to it” so that Black voters “have an opportunity to elect a representative of their choice.”

 “There’s no opportunity there for anybody other than a white Republican to win that district.
 It will never, ever elect a Democrat.
 They won’t elect a Black.
 They won’t elect a minority,” said Sen. Rodger Smitherman, a Democrat from Birmingham.